 - Playful Hacker: Slade, ICS' designated computer expert.

-- Private Military Contractors: The domain of ICS nemesis Andrew Mannering's company, Trucott Solutions Inc., by the 2nd/3rd seasons.
+- Private Military Contractors: The domain of ICS nemesis Andrew Mannering's company, Trucott Solutions Inc., by the second and third seasons.

 - Reasonable Authority Figure: Mike Kessler.